Beliavsky/Fortran-code-on-GitHub/README.md

 to be used in the Fermi-Löwdin orbital self-interaction correction (FLO-SIC) method, described in paper [Interpretation and automatic generation of Fermi-orbital descriptors](https://onlinelibrary.wiley.com/doi/full/10.1002/jcc.26062), S. Schwalbe, K. Trepte, et al., Journal of Computational Chemistry, vol. 40, pp. 2843-2857, 2019
 [FREZCHEM](https://github.com/MarcNeveu/frezchem): includes chloride, bromide, perchlorate, nitrate, sulfate, and bicarbonate-carbonate salts, strong acid chemistry, ferrous and ferric iron chemistry, aluminum and silicon chemistries, ammonia and ammonium chemistries, methane, ethane, and propane chemistries, and gas hydrate chemistry, by Giles Marion.
 This version includes both temperature and pressure dependencies.

+[forsus](https://github.com/ipqa-research/forsus): provides a simple API to read json files containing pure component information, which can be used in other projects, by José Antonio Scilipoti

 [gibbs2](https://github.com/aoterodelaroza/gibbs2): calculates pressure and temperature dependent thermodynamic properties of solids from ab initio results, by aoterodelaroza

 [GWMlib](https://github.com/dmr-dj/GWMlib): Generic Water isotope Modelling Library, by Didier M. Roche